SAFEHR-data/FlowEHR/README.md

 ### CI (GitHub Actions)

 CI deployment workflows are run in [Github environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment).
 These should be created in a private repository created from this template repository.

+After you've forked this template repository, you will need to check in a config file for the environment you wish to deploy.

 This step will create an AAD Application and Service Principal in the specified tenancy, and grant that service principal permissions in Azure and AAD needed for deployment.
 These are detailed below.